archistico/FlowPainter/docs/M14_SLIC_REGIONAL_SEGMENTATION.md

 - project schemas 1–11 and preset schemas 1–8 remain readable;
 - obsolete semantic tuning values remain hidden and round-trippable only for compatibility.

-Twenty-six focused Application/Imaging cases raise the expected suite from the validated 998 baseline to 1,024.
+Twenty-six focused Application/Imaging cases raised the validated suite from 998 to 1,024.